nicolasfauchereau/clidesc/docs/install.md

 ## Configuration of the clidesc application layer to accept the python language

 In order to activate the Python language as an option for developing a climate service, one needs to modify the `config.yml` file that is located (usually) in `/var/www/clidesc/app/config`.
-On **line 8**, the parameter `script_lang.python` must point to the python binary installed by anaconda, example:
+On **line 8**, the parameter `python` must point to the python binary installed by anaconda, example:

 ```
 parameters: